 Heritage

-The City of Canterbury Bankstown has a diverse range of heritage items and areas, most of which were built during the early suburban development of the City from the 1870s until the 1940s.
+The City of Canterbury-Bankstown has a diverse range of heritage items and areas.
+Most date from the early suburban development of the City from the 1870s until the 1940s.

 While most listed items are houses, there is also a variety of other building types and places including commercial buildings, factories, parks, monuments, trees, bridges, and railway stations.
 There is also the Ashbury Heritage Conservation Area, which includes most of the suburb of Ashbury and part of Croydon Park, as well as six Heritage Conservation Areas in the suburb of Hurlstone Park.